-Having a blog is such a popular and everyday occurrence now, that every man and his dog seems to have one!
-But…
+Having a blog is such an everyday occurrence now, that everyone seems to have one… Or wants to start one.

-A large majority of people still do not understand how to monetize their blogs.
+That being said, a majority of bloggers still do not understand how to make money from their blogs.

 Perhaps the biggest hurdle of all, if you’re trying to make money from your blog, is to get your blog seen by as many people as possible.

 That is, to generate traffic to your blog.

 To do this, one of the most effective methods, is entirely free.

 That is to make your blog highly visible in the search engines; by using search engine optimisation, (SEO) techniques.

 If you know nothing about SEO, fret not – it’s actually not as confusing as it sounds and pretty simple to learn the basics, (I will tell you how further down the page!).